pasccom/ShutdownMonitor/README.md

 # REPOSITORY DESCRIPTION
 This repository contains a small program allowing to enable and disable the monitors from a system tray icon or the command-line.

+# :warning: WARNING
+ShutdownMonitor v1.0.0 uses directly the X11 backend, which seems to be incompatible with Plasma version 5.27.0 (and probably higher).
+In Plasma version 5.27.0 and higher use the "Display parameters" to enable or disable a screen.

 # FEATURES
 Here is a list of the current features of the program:
   - Enable or disable a monitor for the system tray in two clics